-Reserving risk is the risk of actual claims payments exceeding the amounts held in claims reserves and may emerge at any time until final claim settlement, so can be long-term in nature, particularly for liability business.
-The Group's Own Risk and Solvency Assessment (ORSA) is carried out on an ultimate basis, including allowance for all future deterioration.
+Reserving risk is the risk of future claims payments exceeding the amounts held in claims reserves and may emerge at any time until final claim settlement, so can be long-term in nature, particularly for liability business.
+The Group's ORSA is carried out on an ultimate basis, including allowance for all future deterioration of experience.